Eric-Robert-Lawson/attractor-oncology/chess/first-principles-framework/how_to_verify_attractor_landscapes.md

 This should almost never happen.
 If it does:

 1. Verify Syzygy is correct
-   - Cross-check with Nalimov tablebase (different retrograde engine)
+   - Cross-check with Nalimov tablebase
-   - If both agree, our solver has a fundamental bug
+   - If both agree, our solver has fundamental bug

-2. Check for illegal moves in our solution
+2. Check for illegal moves in solution
-   - Is the discovered mate actually legal?
+   - Is discovered mate actually legal?
    - Does it violate blocking rules?

 3. Search implementation bug
    - Is depth=0 returning correctly?
-   - Is compositional_search_impl correctly alternating White/Black?
+   - Is compositional_search_impl alternating White/Black correctly?
 ```

 ---